Keon Johnson (basketball, born 2002): Professional career

+Los Angeles Clippers (2021–2022)

-Johnson was selected with the 21st pick in the 2021 NBA draft by the New York Knicks and was traded to the Los Angeles Clippers.
+Johnson was selected with the 21st pick in the 2021 NBA draft by the New York Knicks and was traded to the Los Angeles Clippers for Quentin Grimes and draft considerations.
 On August 6, 2021, he signed his rookie scale contract with the Clippers.
 In his rookie year, Johnson played in only 15 games for the Clippers.

+Portland Trail Blazers (2022–2023)

 On February 4, 2022, Johnson was traded, alongside Eric Bledsoe, Justise Winslow, and a 2025 second-round pick, to the Portland Trail Blazers in exchange for Norman Powell and Robert Covington.
 Johnson made his Trail Blazers debut on February 24, recording four points and four rebounds in a 132–95 loss to the Golden State Warriors.
 On April 1, he scored a career-high 20 points, alongside three assists, in a 130–111 loss to the San Antonio Spurs.
 The Trail Blazers ultimately finished the season with a 27–55 record and did not qualify for the playoffs for the first time since 2013.

 Johnson played for the Trail Blazers during the 2022 NBA Summer League.
 He averaged 14.2 points per game en route to the team's second Las Vegas Summer League championship in franchise history.
+On March 27, 2023, he tied his career high of 20 points, alongside three rebounds and six assists, in a 124–90 loss to the New Orleans Pelicans.
+Two days later, Trail Blazers head coach Chauncey Billups announced that Johnson had suffered a broken finger during a practice and would be out indefinitely.

+On September 27, 2023, Johnson, alongside Grayson Allen, Jusuf Nurkić, and Nassir Little was traded to the Phoenix Suns as part of a three-team trade that sent Damian Lillard to the Milwaukee Bucks and Jrue Holiday, Toumani Camara, Deandre Ayton, and a 2029 first-round draft pick to the Portland Trail Blazers.
+The Suns later waived him on October 23 ahead of the 2023–24 regular season roster cut deadline.

+Brooklyn Nets (2023–2025)

+On November 1, 2023, Johnson signed a two-way contract with the Brooklyn Nets.

+On July 21, 2024, Johnson re-signed with the Nets on a multi-year deal.

+On September 17, 2025, the Nets waived Johnson, making him a free agent.